mariasfiraiala/GSoC-Shadow-Stack/README.md

 ### Final thoughts

-My forever gratitude goes towards my mentors, [Razvan](https://github.com/razvand) and [Vlad](https://github.com/vladandrew) as they trully embodied what a mentor should be.
+My forever gratitude goes towards my mentors, [Razvan](https://github.com/razvand) and [Vlad](https://github.com/vladandrew) as they truly embodied what a mentor should be.
 Without them my project wouldn't have been as fun and as close to an end as it is now.

 Many thanks to the people that also looked after me, [Radu](https://github.com/RaduNichita), [Eduard](https://github.com/eduardvintila), [Stefan](https://github.com/StefanJum) and [Cezar](https://github.com/craciunoiuc).